Syracuse Orange men's basketball: The Pearl

 In 1983, heralded high school phenomenon Dwayne "Pearl" Washington joined the team, and led the school to NCAA appearances in 1984, 1985, and 1986, before leaving school early for the NBA draft.

 Washington grew up in the Brownsville section of Brooklyn, New York, where he acquired his nickname as an eight-year-old in a taunting comparison to Earl "the Pearl" Monroe.
 He was a playground phenomenon from Boys and Girls High School in Brooklyn, and was rated as the number one overall high school player in the United States 1983.
 He brought his flashy play to Syracuse University and the Carrier Dome.
 "The Pearl" was the master of the "shake and bake" and the "cross-over" moves.

 It is believed that Pearl Washington brought Syracuse basketball to national prominence and helped usher the Big East into the national spotlight in the mid-1980s.
 In the Carrier Dome's first three years, Syracuse's highest attendance mark was a mere 20,401 in the 1982–83.
 In 1983, Pearl's freshman year, Syracuse's attendance increased to 22,380 per game.
 As a sophomore, Syracuse led the nation in attendance for the first time in school history.
 Syracuse would be the NCAA's attendance leader for the next ten years.
 By the time Washington was a junior, Syracuse's average attendance had jumped to 26,225.
-Syracuse Coach Jim Boeheim, who has long said that there would be no Syracuse basketball program as we know it without Pearl, he once said:He's the only guy who could just overnight fill the place like that.
+Syracuse Coach Jim Boeheim, who has long said that there would be no Syracuse basketball program as we know it without Pearl, once said:He's the only guy who could just overnight fill the place like that.
 He had an unbelievable effect on our program.
 Everybody says that Patrick Ewing and Chris Mullin made the Big East, but I think Pearl made the league.
 They were the best players, but Pearl was the player that people turned out to see and turned on their TVs to watch.
 We had the highest-rated games every year that Pearl was here.
 He was a guy who everybody wanted to see play.
 He not only helped make our program, he helped make the Big East and he helped college basketball.

 In 2016, at the December 17 Georgetown game, joined alongside Washington's family, friends and former teammates, SU Director of Athletics John Wildhack helped unveil the No. 31 logo at center court to honor Washington.
 Washington died from brain cancer earlier that year eight months after being diagnosed.
 Washington has a street named after him in the Brownsville section of his native Brooklyn, New York.